 - I love: I have not known this love, what I feel for my child.
 This love is the closest to divine I have felt.
 This love is so strong, so unconditional and so all-encompassing that it forms the base of my relationship with my daughter.

 - I learn: I am her mother, and I am supposed to be her first teacher.
 But guess what, I have learned so much ever since motherhood hit me.
-I learnt cooking, I learnt how to change diapers, I learnt how to breastfeed, how to put a child to sleep.
-I have learnt so much about myself too.
+I learned cooking, I learned how to change diapers, I learned how to breastfeed, how to put a child to sleep.
+I have learned so much about myself too.
 It has been a rewarding journey, inwards.
-I know no when my patience give up, I now know what a masterpiece my body is.
+I know no when my patience gives up, I now know what a masterpiece my body is.
 I know how much I can survive even with lack of sleep and I know how capable I am to love selflessly.

 - I guide: I am a guide for my child.
 I don’t own her.
 I am raising her to find her purpose and follow her free will.
 But I am her navigator.
 It’s my job to show her the right and wrong and guide her through the consequences but I still don’t own her.
 I guide her by exposing her to various formats of learning, be it books, songs, walk on the beach, sensory playdate or just a trip to the park.
 She is constantly expanding her horizons and I am there to guide her.

 - I bond: I followed attachment parenting method from the second my baby was born.
 I exclusively breastfed her, we co-slept, I wore her till she learned to crawl, and I stayed with her every second of her life till she turned 2.
 Thus, the bond we share is amazing.
 I am in tune with her thoughts, her likes, dislikes, aspirations and her little personality.
 She is so confident of my presence in her life.
 She trusts easily, is confident and is a very happy child in general.